watson/stream-chopper/README.md

     the current stream.
 After writing, the stream is ended
   - `StreamChopper.underflow` - End the current output stream and write the entire chunk to the next stream
+- `transform` - An optional function that returns a transform stream used for transforming the data in some way (e.g. a zlib Gzip stream).
+  If used, the `size` option will count towards the size of the output chunks.
+This config option cannot be used together with the `StreamChopper.split` type

 If `type` is `StreamChopper.underflow` and the size of the chunk to be written is larger than `size` an error is emitted.